danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 ## Edits
 ### June 2022
 - Deleted errata list from first page of schedule.
 (The manual has been corrected.)
 - Updated link to 2022 manual.
+- Corrected reference to year of Michael Dink archon report.
 ### May 27, 2022
 - Changed footnote counter from symbol to number.
 ### August 2, 2021